What Does Cyber Insurance Cover?

 • Expenses related to restoring encrypted or lost data.

-For law firms, where client files often contain sensitive information, this type of coverage may mean the difference between a quick recovery and a huge setback.
+For law firms, where client files often contain sensitive information, this type of coverage can be the difference between a faster recovery and a major operational setback.

-If a cyberattack forces your firm to stop operating, the financial losses may be significant.
-Cyber insurance helps mitigate lost revenue and costs incurred, making sure your law firm can operate without major strain.
+If a cyberattack forces your firm to stop operating, the financial impact can add up quickly.
+Cyber insurance can help mitigate lost revenue and costs incurred during the downtime, helping your firm stabilize while systems are restored.

-While standard business insurance may not cover digital disruptions, cyber policies are there for specific incidents like malware attacks and system failures.
+While standard business insurance may not cover digital disruptions, cyber policies are designed for incidents like malware attacks and certain system failures that interrupt operations.

 Unfortunately, data breaches may have serious legal consequences.
 Cyber insurance provides: